Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     ]
     ```

-20. Record the the following values for each node in the blade.
+20. Record the following values for each node in the blade.
     `ComponentID: "x1005c3s0b0n0"`
     `MACAddress: "00:40:a6:83:63:99"`
     `IPAddress: "10.10.0.123"`